Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research...

 - Each page has a running head that does not include author names or initials

-- Letters of permission to reproduce previously published material or for subjects in photographs have been obtained.
+- Letters of permission to reproduce previously published material or for subjects in photographs have been obtained and statements provided in the table or figure notes.

 All manuscripts are screened by the Editor or Associate Editor for suitability for publication in JAPNA prior to sending out for peer review.
 Manuscripts are checked for adherence to JAPNA submission guidelines and for their similarity to other sources (using iThenticate).
 Manuscripts that do not meet submission guidelines will be returned or rejected.

-Peer reviewers are anonymize to manuscript authorship and are required to maintain confidentiality about the manuscripts they review.
+Peer reviewers are not aware of the authorship of the manuscripts and are required to maintain confidentiality about the manuscripts they review.

-All manuscripts that pass the initial screening are double-anonymize peer reviewed by a minimum of two experts in fields related to the topic or methods of the manuscript.
+All manuscripts that pass the initial screening are peer reviewed by a minimum of two experts in fields related to the topic or methods of the manuscript and who do not know the names or any details about the authors.
 Final decisions regarding manuscripts are made by the Editors.
 The corresponding author will be notified by email regarding the outcome of the review, which includes copies of the editor’s feedback and reviewers’ comments.
 As much as possible, revised and resubmitted manuscripts will be reviewed by the same reviewers that evaluated the original submission.
 Except in exceptional circumstances, the maximum number of revisions we will request is two.
-All accepted manuscripts will be edited to conform to the style of the Journal of the American Psychiatric Nurses Association.
+All accepted manuscripts will receive light copyediting to conform to the style of the Journal of the American Psychiatric Nurses Association.

 ETHICAL GUIDELINES and Research Integrity

-JAPNA adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+JAPNA adheres to a rigorous, double-anonymous reviewing policy in which the identity of both the reviewers and authors are always concealed from the other parties.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
-The list of authors should include all those who can legitimately claim authorship.
-This is all those who meet all of the following four criteria as outlined by the ICMJE Authorship guidelines at http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html:
+The list of authors should include all those who can legitimately claim authorship by fulfilling all four of the following criteria, as outlined by the ICMJE Authorship guidelines at http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html

 - Made a substantial contribution to the concept and design, acquisition of data or analysis and interpretation of data, AND